How to Write a Great MBA Personal Statement

 School Selection Motivation Prompts

-These prompts ask candidates to discuss why they want to attend that particular business school, along with the benefits that the school and classmates will receive should they win admission.
-Experts believe that this topic is highly significant to admissions officers and needs to be incorporated into most essays—and especially into introduction essays—in some fashion.
+These prompts ask candidates to discuss why they want to attend that particular business school and the benefits the school and classmates will receive should they win admission.
+Experts believe this topic is highly significant to admissions officers and needs to be incorporated into most essays—especially introduction essays—in some fashion.

 Achievements and Setbacks Prompts

 These prompts request discussions of inflection points in an applicant’s career.
-The questions seek to uncover what contributed to these accomplishments, along with how they recovered from setbacks and what candidates learned from them.
+The questions seek to uncover what contributed to these accomplishments, how they recovered from setbacks, and what candidates learned from them.

 Additional Optional Essays

 This last prompt typically asks applicants to discuss any additional topics about which admissions committees need to know before rendering decisions.

 Writing expert and admissions consultant, Sandy Kreisberg, offers a great deal of insight about successful application essays.
 In an interview with Poets & Quants, she points out that many successful HBS essays follow a typical structure.
 First, they state the applicant’s goals, then identify three or four crucial experiences that helped shape those goals.
 Frequently, candidates also include how those experiences helped form their values.
 Another admissions consultant argues that emphasizing values is necessary within any approach or structure.

 Frequent Essay Themes

 Admissions consultant Stacy Blackman advises clients to select themes that will enable them to display qualities HBS highly values, especially drive, accomplishment, and leadership: